Hent de Vries

 Since January 2003, he has held a joint appointment as Professor in the Humanities Center and the Department of Philosophy at the Johns Hopkins University.
 Since October 2007, he holds the Russ Family Chair in the Zanvyl Krieger School of Arts and Sciences.

-Before joining the faculty at Johns Hopkins, he held the Chair of Metaphysics and Its History in the Department of Philosophy at the University of Amsterdam (1993-2002), where he remains a Regular Visiting Professor of Systematic Philosophy and the Philosophy of Religion.
+Before joining the faculty at Johns Hopkins, he held the Chair of Metaphysics and Its History in the Department of Philosophy at the University of Amsterdam (1993-2002), where he remained a Regular Visiting Professor of Systematic Philosophy and the Philosophy of Religion until recently.
 He was a co-founder of the Amsterdam School for Cultural Analysis (ASCA), an interdisciplinary research institute with a graduate program, and served as the Director of its governing board (1994-98) and its Scientific Director (1998-2004).

 He received his PhD in Philosophy of Religion from the University of Leiden in 1989.
-His previous teaching and research positions include: Mellon Postdoctoral Fellow in the Department of German at Johns Hopkins; Associate Professor of Philosophy at Loyola University of Chicago; Visiting Professor at the Departments of German and the Humanities Center at Johns Hopkins; Senior Visiting Scholar at the Institute for the Advanced Study of Religion at the University of Chicago; Senior Fellow at the Center for the Study of World Religions and Visiting Scholar at the Minda de Gunzburg Center for European Studies, Harvard University; Visiting Scholar at The Heyman Center for the Humanities, Columbia University.
+His previous teaching and research positions include: Mellon Postdoctoral Fellow in the Department of German at Johns Hopkins; Associate Professor of Philosophy at Loyola University of Chicago; Visiting Professor at the Departments of German and the Humanities Center at Johns Hopkins; Senior Visiting Scholar at the Institute for the Advanced Study of Religion at the University of Chicago; Senior Fellow at the Center for the Study of World Religions and Visiting Scholar at the Minda de Gunzburg Center for European Studies, Harvard University; Visiting Scholar at The Heyman Center for the Humanities, Columbia University; Distinguished Visiting Fellow, Cogut Center for the Humanities, Brown University.

 In June and July 2012, Hent de Vries served on the faculty of the School of Criticism and Theory at Cornell University, where he offered a six-week seminar on "Miracles, Events, Effects."
 He has since been elected a Member of SCT's Board and will be one of the School's Senior Fellows from September 2012 through September 2018.
-He was recently appointed as SCT's next Director from August 2014 through August 2018.
+He was also recently appointed by the full Board to serve as SCT's next Director from August 2014 through August 2018.

 A recent interview with him was published in the Journal for Cultural and Religious Theory (JCRT).

 His teaching focuses on modern European thought, but it reflects other interests as well.
-He offers undergraduate courses and graduate seminars on the history and critique of metaphysics, philosophies of religion, political theologies, concepts of violence, the tradition of spiritual exercises and of moral perfectionism, literature and temporality.
+He offers undergraduate courses and graduate seminars on the history and critique of metaphysics, philosophies of religion, political theologies, concepts of violence, religion and media, the tradition of spiritual exercises and of moral perfectionism as well as on literature and the question of temporality.

 Public Service Positions